 - Check the Cummins/Fleetguard OptiAirTM air cleaner canister for damage.
-Make sure the cover is in place and the cover latch is secure do not run the engine without the air cleaner cover in place and secure. - Inspect the air intake hose for cracks, nicks, cuts, etc., and check the hose clamps for tightness. - Check to make sure the air filter restriction gauge is in place and hose connections are secure.
+Make sure the cover is in place and the cover latch is secure - do not run the engine without the air cleaner cover in place and secure. - Inspect the air intake hose for cracks, nicks, cuts, etc., and check the hose clamps for tightness.